thejinchao/turbolink/README.md

 ## Feature not yet implemented
 One of the design purposes of TurboLink is to be able to use the gRPC directly in the blueprint, so some `proto3` features cannot be implemented in TurboLink yet.
-* The [`map`](https://protobuf.dev/programming-guides/proto3/#maps) field type is not supported yet, but it is already in the development plan.
 * Do not use [`optional`](https://protobuf.dev/programming-guides/proto3/#specifying-field-rules) or [`oneof`](https://protobuf.dev/programming-guides/proto3/#oneof) field.
 And I have no plan to support functions like 'has_xxx' or 'clean_xxx' in the blueprint, which will greatly increase the complexity of the generated code.
 * Similarly, [`any`](https://protobuf.dev/programming-guides/proto3/#any) message type cannot be used in TurboLink either.